ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ![](saga-choreo-fail.png)

 Rolling back a distributed transaction does not come for free.
 Normally you have to implement another operation/transaction to compensate for what has been done before.
+This will be a new event sent by the service responsible of the transaction integrity.

+### Services orchestration

 With orchestration, one service is responsible to drive each participant on what to do and when.